Follow TV Tropes

 • Midori learned this early in life when his mother abandoned him and his twin to die while also telling them that the world outside was full of monsters.
 When Midori finally dared to leave the apartment every adult he met pushed away or ignored him, forcing him to return alone.
 They were found a few days later, but by then his twin had already passed away.

-• Ambiguous Gender: The title of the King can refer to a girl, due to the Japanese term for it not having a gender pronoun.
+• Ambiguous Gender: The title of the King can refer to a girl, since the Japanese word is gender neutral.

 • Batter Up!: Tsubasa's hit by a cricket bat in volume 1.